Long Short Term Memory (LSTM) is a popular Recurrent Neural Network (RNN)

 torch.utils.data.Dataset

-class and defines two important methods
+and defines two important methods

 __len__